apache/trafficcontrol/docs/source/development/traffic_ops.rst

 Extensions
 ==========
-Traffic Ops Extensions are a way to enhance the basic functionality of Traffic Ops in a custom manner.
-There are three types of extensions:
+Traffic Ops Extensions are a way to enhance the basic functionality of Traffic Ops in a customizable manner.
+There are two types of extensions:

-Check Extensions
+:ref:`to-check-ext`
-	These allow you to add custom checks to the "Monitor"->"Cache Checks" view.
+	These allow you to add custom checks to the :menuselection:`Monitor --> Cache Checks` view.

-Data Source Extensions
+:ref:`to-datasource-ext`
 	These allow you to add statistic sources for the graph views and APIs.

 Extensions are managed using the ``$TO_HOME/bin/extensions`` command line script